-We will take a look at the different types of mods/kits that you can get your hands on, as well as comparing the pros and cons of shopping online vs. shopping brick & mortar.
+We will take a look at the different types of mods/kits that you can get your hands on.
 Hopefully, at the end of this blog, you’ll have a firm grasp of your choices and pricing options.

 The average set-up cost can vary depending on where you purchase and the type of device you are looking for.
-We will touch on price differences between online vs. brick and mortar later.
-For now, we will talk about the Two main types of set-ups you’ll be looking at to buy for when you first start up: Starter Kits and Pod Mods.
+We will talk about the two main types of set-ups you’ll be looking at to buy for when you first start up: Starter Kits and Pod Mods.

 Starter Vape Kits (Average Cost - $40)